jackzampolin/three-hearts-farm/README.md

-This is the start of a project to build a webbased store for an organic farm
+This is the start of a project to build a web-based store for an organic farm

+To run just:

+npm install
+gulp